-While we never discover the outcome of the trial, nor what happened to Neaera, the speech of the prosecutor remains, and reveals much about her life.
-Unfortunately, the speech of the defence is lost.
+While we discover neither the outcome of the trial nor what happened to Neaera, the speech of the prosecutor remains and reveals much about her life.
+Unfortunately, the speech of the defense has been lost.

-We do know, however, that the man with whom Neaera cohabitated, Stephanus, delivered the defence.
-Of course, he was not only defending Neaera – he was defending himself!
+We do know, however, that the man with whom Neaera cohabitated, Stephanus, delivered the defense.
+Of course, he was not only defending Neaera—he was defending himself!
 Should Neaera have been found guilty, Stephanus would have forfeited his citizenship and the rights that attended it.

 Another accusation revealed during the trial alleged that Stephanus arranged for Neaera to lure men to his house, engage them in sex, and then bribe them.
 And while Apollodorus provides no evidence for such a scam ever having taken place, judging by Stephanus’ track-record, it does not seem implausible.

-Reading through the long, complex and damnatory speech of Apollodorus, we risk losing sight of the woman at the centre of it.
+Reading through the long, complex, and damnatory speech of Apollodorus, we risk losing sight of the woman at the center of it.
 Caught amid petty politics, sex scandals, and personal vendettas is a woman who becomes peripheral to the machismo being played out in court.

 Had she not been taken to court as part of the factional fighting of ancient Athens, had she not had her reputation annihilated so publicly, we would have never known about Neaera.

-Ironically, these testimonies and accusations – so casually introduced in ancient Athens, but received so differently today – emphasise the inhumanity of the sex trade in an antiquity too often and too unthinkingly valorised.
+Ironically, these testimonies and accusations—so casually introduced in ancient Athens, but received so differently today—emphasize the inhumanity of the sex trade in an antiquity too often and too unthinkingly valorized.

 The document known as “Against Neaera” is the only record we have of this (almost) hidden woman.
 It prompts us to remember.
 And it’s important to remember Neaera.